OpenHearing/TabSINT/Specifications/bekesy-highest-audible-frequency/bekesy-highest-audible-frequency.rst

 ..
 [1] If the next presentation frequency, p+1, will be increased, multiply current frequency by 2 raised to the increment, :math:`F_{p+1}=F_p \cdot 2^{increment}`.
 Conversely, when decreasing frequency, multiply current frequency by 2 to the negative of the increment.
 ..
 [2] The allowable range for test level should be from the minimum to the maximum of the levels defined in the calibration table.
 Also, this exam is only defined for dB SPL, and CHA shall not allow other units.
 ..
 [3] The range allowed for start frequency should be based on the **MinimumOutputFrequency** and **MaximumOutputFrequency**.
 ..
-[4] The upper and lower limits should be derived from the data in the calibration table (see :doc:`calibration`).
+[4] The upper and lower limits should be derived from the data in the calibration table (see `calibration <chadocs_>`_).
 These will likely also be dependent on the level, **L**, requested since we’re now defining Min/Max output levels based on speaker linearity.
 A starting value requested outside of this range should raise an exception to alert the user the frequency is outside the allowable range.

 .. _bhaft_stored_data: